 Succeeding on the Support Plan: Although the goal of the Support Plan is to be helpful, it should be taken seriously.
 The tasks are designed to improve the student's competency, and that improvement needs to be demonstrable.
 A successful Support Plan requires more than just completing the tasks.
 It requires demonstrating that the identified area(s) of concern have truly been addressed.
 For example, if a student is receiving support for their writing skills and their Support Plan calls for them to attend a writing workshop, just attending the workshop would not demonstrate that their writing skills have improved.
 The Support Plan would not be considered successful until the student demonstrated stronger writing skills, for example, through feedback on a paper.
 Your advisor will develop your Support Plan in a way that lets you know how the success of the Support Plan will be determined.
 You should know that success is expected, but if that's not the case, you should also know that there are a range of options available if the Support Plan is not successful.
-Those options depend on each student's circumstances, and may include additional time to complete tasks, additional support and/or learning opportunities, renewing the Support

-Plan, leave of absence, up to dismissal from the Counseling Program.
-The criteria for success are described in more detail the Support Plan success criteria subsection below.
-Your advisor may also collaborate with you in developing the Support Plan to ensure it best fits your needs and circumstances.
+Those options depend on each student's circumstances, and may include additional time to complete tasks, additional support and/or learning opportunities, renewing the Support Plan, leave of absence, up to dismissal from the Counseling Program.
+The criteria for success are described in more detail the Support Plan to ensure it best fits your needs and circumstances.